MaxPeal/tonixxx/README.md

 See [examples/](https://github.com/mcandre/tonixxx/tree/master/examples) for more details on configuring tonixxx.yaml recipes and provisioning build bots for a variety of programming languages.

 See `tonixxx -help` for more information on tonixxx invocation syntax.

+Finally, `sudo` may be requisite for producing buildbot boxes for alternate architecture VM's, a known issue with [vagrant-libvirt](https://github.com/vagrant-libvirt/vagrant-libvirt/pull/928), but critically, `sudo` should be avoided when importing or running buildbots.

 # RUNTIME REQUIREMENTS